DIRACGrid/diracx/security_model.md

 The access token profile contains the standardised fields from RFC-7519 (`sub`, `aud`, `iss`, `jti`) and OpenID Connect Core 1.0 (`preferred_username`).
 The `sub` field is unique per person per VO and there is a single issuer per installation.
 In addition, the token contains DiracX-specific fields:

 * `vo`: String containing the name of the virtual Organisation to which the user belongs.
-This field may change if it becomes a registered field following the merge of WLCG,EGI and Scikit profiles, in which case we would adapt.
+This field may change if it becomes a registered field following the merge of WLCG, EGI and SciTokens profiles, in which case we would adapt.
 * `dirac_group`: String containing the name of the current group that the user is acting as a member of.
 This is used only for identity purposes.
 * `dirac_capabilities`: A list of strings representing the DiracX-specific permissions for authentication.